-Almost all, I say, because I was born in Addis Ababa in the highlands of Ethiopia, a country which is a paradise.
+Almost all, I say, because I was born in Addis Ababa in the highlands of Ethiopia, a country which is a paradise, the native place of all my people.
 Very rich in everything which forms the heart (as are all civilizations).
 And how could it not form a part of mine?

-I came to see how every culture is a treasury and so I am a very lucky girl that I have had more than a passing glimpse of so many.
+I know that every culture is a treasury and so I am a very lucky girl that I have had more than a passing glimpse of so many.

 I am happy wherever English is spoken and understood.
-As on this blog which represents moments in my life.
+As on this blog which represents just a few moments of my life.

-And I have had and have, despite all confounding and hard realities, all things weighed, a wonderful life.
+And I have had and have, despite all confounding and hard and bitter realities, despite that Death, hovering always there in the anteroom, intrudes from time to time to lead away someone whom I love….
+I have had and have, all things weighed, a wonderful life.